julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 Whatever, I’ll just tell you what I know about Agraulos.
 Aglauros?
 Aglaulus?
 I don’t know how you say it.
 Different translations just swap out letters… It means *Country Woman*, I think.
 Agraulos… like Agriculture, I guess?
 Or maybe *Clear Water?*

-I’ve been trying to write about her for… well I guess it started in 2010.
+I’ve been trying to write about her since… 2010?
 But I’m not sure how she fits in here.
-I did grow up on a farm.
+I grew up on a farm.
 Are we going for a *country woman* connection?
-But she’s a city girl, from Athens.
-The eldest daughter of the king — a princess, not a farm girl!
-She’s one of the Kekropidae.
-Children of Kecrops.
-Three “virgin sisters”.
+But she’s from Athens, the eldest daughter of the king — a princess, not a farm girl!
+She’s one of three “virgin sisters”.

-I don’t know if that’s important?
-Virginity isn’t even a real.
-I mean, I get that some things *are sex*, and some things *are not sex*.
-But then there’s all this stuff that… I don’t know… with like hands and… *[various gestures]*
+I don’t know why that’s important?
+Virginity isn’t even… Like, I get that some things *are sex*, and some things *are not sex*.
+But then there’s all this stuff with like hands and… *[various gestures]*

-I had a roommate once, who said that it counts as sex if anyone in the room cums.
-But that seems, too simple?
-Does everyone need to be aware it happened?
-Shouldn’t we account for, like, consent, or something?

-So these three sisters, they’re all just *dripping* with water names.
+Anyway, these three sisters, they’re all just *dripping* with water names.
 Agraulos, *clear water*.
 And then her younger sister — middle sister — Pandrosas, *all-dewy*.
 And the youngest is called Herse — Herse?
 Herse? — I’ll have to look up how all these names are pronounced — Herse just means *the dew*.
-Clear water, all dewey, and just the dew.
-And there’s a festival, called The Festival of The Dew Carriers, and it’s named after them, I think?
-I don’t know if that’s important either.
+Clear water, all dewey, the dew.

 There’s also a butterfly common to the southern states, Texas and Florida.
 It’s called the *gulf fritillary*, or the *passion butterfly*, or (get this) *Agraulis vanillae*.
-I can’t find anything about how it got that name, but they’re beautiful, fragile creatures.
+I can’t find anything about how it got that name, but they’re beautiful creatures.
 And they transform, you know?
-A hungry caterpillar, but then it forms a shell, where it becomes *gelatinous* — *clear water, maybe?* — and eventually emerges with long narrow wings.
+A hungry caterpillar, but then it forms a shell, where it becomes *gelatinous* — *clear water, maybe? —* and eventually emerges with long narrow wings.
 Deep orange, with spots of black — like dew on wet ink, maybe?
-I don’t know.

-For context, this is all Greek mythology, but also, then, Roman?
-Because the Romans came along later, and just, like… took all the same stories.
-The same people, but some of them have different names, and a different context, different language.
+For context, this is all Greek mythology, but it predates Greece — and then, it’s also Roman?
+Because the Romans come along later, and just, like… take all the same stories.
+The same people.
+Some of them have different names, a different context… It’s a whole different language.
 Is it still the same story if you take out all the words, and put in new words?
 I guess that’s just translation, right?
 But what’s the story, if it’s not the words?

-And you might think mythology is somehow different from, you know, religion.
-Like some gods are actually gods, and other gods are less god-like?
-But this was a religion.
-These gods are a part of everyday life — culture, rituals, love, war, everything.
-Until Aristotle, I guess.
-He’s one of the first to step back, and write about these gods… detached.
-Not religious, but *academic*.
-A literary critic.

 So Agraulos shows up in a bunch of these myths, but she’s always a bit part.
 She just appears here and there, to fill in some plot holes.
 And then… she dies.
+Every time.
 Over and over.
 Like, oh my god, they killed Agraulos again!

 **Josie:**
 You bastards!

 **Mia:**
-I mean, sure, she’s a myth, right?
+I mean, sure, it’s fiction, right?
 So she can die as often as she needs to.
 But she’s supposed to be the same person every time — same name, same parents and siblings.
 Is that what it means to be the same person?
 I guess I don’t know.
 I’ve had several names.

 It’s just… None of her stories actually *fit together*!
 Like she’s only there so that she can be killed?
 Some kind of… tragic utility player?
 I think that’s a sports thing.
 Like she can play in the outfield, but then she’s a linebacker, and then… I don’t know sports.
 I guess, either way she’s gonna die?